Scifabric/pybossa/doc/nginx.rst

 This guide describes how to make PyBossa run as a service or daemon permanently in the background.
-This is useful if you want to run a production ready single PyBossa webserver.
+This is useful if you want to run a production ready single PyBossa web server.
 If you only want to test PyBossa please follow only :doc:`install`.

 Pre-requisites: